Shubabapow/CPI_RESTful-API/README.md

 Navigate to CPI_Project\TestAPI\oatpp-starter\build\Debug
 Then run the file my-project-exe.exe once it runs open a browser and hit localhost on port 8000

+NOTE: you may need cmake implemented with visual studio to be able to run this